Hrishikeshkashyap/Sorting-algorithm-visualizer/README.md

 # Sorting-algorithm-visualizer
+I used to find sorting algorithms hard to remember.
-Wanted to see a simulation for the sorting algorithms so built this webapp
+So,I wanted to see a visual simulation for the sorting algorithms.
+Hope it helps you as well.

-Check it out :
+Check it out here :
 https://hrishikeshkashyap.github.io/Sorting-algorithm-visualizer/